So this is an unplanned post, but today just led me to it. (I do that now: go with the flow!) Here are the reasons why:

 Danny and I were talking the other week about how some people stay together for what they have got: for the lifestyle they have.
 Danny looked mortified and asked me if that is why I stayed.
 I lied, in part, and said no; but it is the whole package that made me stay not just my love for Danny.I do love Danny, but not in that total all consuming way that I did before.
 How can I?

 The crying over the past two years has been a mourning for what we lost, because it is very sad: I loved Danny totally.
 But I have stopped crying for that loss now; whilst I still feel sad my grieving has moved on.

 In the words of James Blunt (from ‘Goodbye my Lover’) ‘you can’t break my spirit it’s my dreams yout take.’
 That is me: the all consuming, never let you down love does not exist.

-But I also realised that whoever said ‘happiness is a state of mind’ (it was Steve Maraboli) was right: there are no happy endings; and if you spend your life looking for them you will constantly be chasing the end of a rainbow, and trying to catch that ray of light.’
+But I also realised that Steve Maraboli was right when he said ‘happiness is a state of mind’; there are no happy endings, and if you spend your life looking for them you will constantly be chasing the end of a rainbow, and trying to catch that ray of light.’

 Here & Now

 I think that Moisy from ten years ago has said it all.

 And that is where I was going to end this post.
 But I read it to Danny and he looked so sad: because I said that I still don’t have that ‘all consuming love’.
 I have tried to explain to him that what we have now is real.
 It is not something that is not real that we are striving to keep: people eat, they fart, they get angry, frustrated, don’t listen to each other, hold each other’s hands, laugh at each other, laugh together.
 That is real, that is true life: people are people; they cannot always look perfect, they snore in their sleep and if your love is real you will still love them.